-Lady Jane has been involved with charities for more than 30 years, She has been President, Chairman and Patron of organisations such as Macmillan Cancer Relief Scotland, a hospice in North West Norfolk and involved in fundraising for the terrorist victims of Northern Ireland.
+Lady Jane has been involved with charities for more than 30 years, She has been President, Chairman and Patron of organisations such as Macmillan Cancer Relief Scotland and a hospice in North West Norfolk.
+She is involved in fundraising for the terrorist victims of Northern Ireland.

 Vice Chair: Ida Beerhalter

 Ida is the Co-Head of IOME, a private investment partnership of women principals from the Gulf region with its head office in Riyadh, KSA.
-Additionally, she also serves as Member of the Board, Trustee, Advisor, and Expert to various for-profit and not-for-profit organisations around the globe.
+She also serves as Member of the Board, trustee and advisor to various for-profit and not-for-profit organisations around the globe.

 “I became a Trustee in memory of my grandfathers.
 They fought the physical and psychological aftermath of World War II’s horrors alone.
 I heard their stories about how difficult it was to get back to civilian life.
 They described it as being like an uprooted tree which needs to be re-planted.
 FirstLight provides those roots.”

 Vice Chair: Simon Hodges